sighjs/sigh/README.md

   * projectPath: path with basePath stripped off.
   * opTreeIndex: depth-first index (within asset pipeline tree) of the source operator for this event.

-The first stream value will contain all source files, subsequent values will contain change events will be debounced and buffered.
+The first stream value always contains an event of type `add` for every source file.

 # Built-in plugins